francisdaigle/llama-2-lang-chain-chatbot/README.md

 4. Copy the token and replace the placeholder `HF_ACCESS_TOKEN` in the `.env_template`.
 5. Rename `.env_template` to `.env`.

-**Note**: Always keep your access tokens secret.
-Do not share your notebook with the token visible to others.
+**Note**: If you're looking to keep things simple, you can add your token directly to the notebook by replacing `os.getenv('HF_ACCESS_TOKEN')` with your HF access token.
+However, always remember to keep your access tokens confidential.
+Never share your notebook with the token visible, as this poses a security risk.

 ### Running the Chatbot on Colab